 We have found that the best prepared patients are less anxious and stressed about their dental appointments.

 Leave enough time to get to the orthodontic clinic before the appointment time.
 Arriving in a rushed state will only heighten any anxieties a patient might feel.
 Arriving early allows a patient to relax and if it is the first visit, become familiar with the layout of the orthodontic clinic.

 2. Be open and honest

 Often what gets in the way of a patient receiving the best possible dental care is not being open and honest with a dental practitioner.
 We have found that patients may not want to disclose certain bad habits or a medical condition for fear of how these may impact the treatment they want.
 Many times this approach is counterproductive as patients find out that results from treatments and procedures are compromised, and the patient may have lost time and money invested in the treatment.
-We always encourage patients to give us a full picture of their dental, and overall physical health as this will provide Mary Lo dentist in Marylebone with all the relevant information necessary to find the ultimate dental solutions.
+We always encourage patients to give us a full picture of their dental, and overall physical health as this will provide Mary Lo with all the relevant information necessary to find the ultimate dental solutions.

 3. Have a list of questions or concerns

 There is only so much that the skills of a dentist can do.
 What a patient does outside of the dentist’s chair is equally important to maintaining oral health.
 The dental appointment is the most favourable time to get questions answered, or receive clarification from a trusted source.
 If the dentist is patient enough to take the time to address concerns, this is a sign of a good dental practitioner.